BA (Hons) Film and English Studies

 Smith, D., and Middleton, D., 2013.
 'It needs to be better than face to face': Introducing Elluminate into a social sciences distance learning programme.
 Enhancing Learning and Teaching in the Social Sciences, Volume 5, Issue 3, pp.3-14.

 Smith, D., and Smith, K., 2013.
 Fifty shades of forums: the trouble with fantasy and dominance in asynchronous teaching and learning.
 UNISA Cambridge International Conference on Open, Distance and eLearning (University of South Africa).

 Knightly, M., and Smith, D., 2013.
 Different or Difficult?
 Collaborative Online Learning in Psychology.
 BPS Qualitative Methods Conference.

 Smith, D., 2012 (hardback), 2013 (paperback).
 Sex, Lies and Politics: Gay Politicians in the Press.
 Brighton: Sussex Academic Press.

 A repository of research publications and other research outputs can be viewed at The Open University's Open Research Online.

-Currently a member of the module team for DD316 (Modern Political Ideas, production and presentation) and DD313 (International Relations, presentation).
-Previously a member of the Module Team for The uses of social science (DD206) and Living political ideas (DD306).
+Currently a member of the module team for DD313 (International Relations).
+Previously a member of the Module Team for The uses of social science (DD206), Living political ideas (DD306), and Modern Political Ideas, production and presentation (DD316).
+I am also leading the development of the new media and politics short course, 'Media, Politics, and Society' (AXSF003), a partnership with the British Film Institute (BFI).

-Member of editorial board/article reviewer for the following journals: Higher Education Studies, Journal of Education and Training Studies, Journal of Open Learning.
+Member of editorial board/article reviewer for the following journals: Higher Education Studies (board/reviewer), Journal of Education and Training Studies (board/reviewer), Journal of Open Learning (reviewer), European Political Science (reviewer).

 Higher Education Academy/APPLAUD (previously OpenPAD) assessor and panel member.